 Getting a good night’s sleep is essential for your physical, emotional and mental wellbeing.
-Tossing and turning when you should be resting is no fun.
+Tossing and turning and having trouble sleeping when you should be sleeping deeply is no fun.
 Good sleep is essential for good health.
-Not getting adequate sleep can lead to other health problems, exacerbate existing conditions, creates sleep anxiety and can even lead to weight gain.1)http://well.blogs.nytimes.com/2013/08/06/how-sleep-loss-adds-to-weight-gain/

 Having suffered from hormone induced sleep issues and even sleep anxiety, I’m eager to share the remedies that work for me 98% of the time.
 When you have trouble sleeping and you find something that works, you want to shout it out loud and help fellow sufferers get some rest.

 Many people—both male and female—experience insomnia.
 The causes for that are many, however some of the natural remedies work, no matter the cause.
 For me sleep issues began with menopause.

 Insomnia is treatable.
 If you have chronic insomnia, and no natural remedies help, please seek proper medical advice.

 Menopause and Sleep Problems

 Stress can lead to anxiety which naturally affects sleep.
 Hormonal changes can cause release of the stress hormones, which can lead to feelings of stress, anxiety, worry and fear, and are often the cause of sleep issues, especially in women, who suffer from insomnia more than men.